freeCodeCamp/guide/src/pages/articles/python/python-decorators/index.md

     print (get_text("John"))

-> Output: `<p>`Hello John`</p>` :rocket: [Run code](https://repl.it/CXH6) It took a bit more work in this case.
+> Output: `<p>`Hello John`</p>` :rocket: <a href='https://repl.it/CXH6' target='_blank' rel='nofollow'>Run code</a> It took a bit more work in this case.
 Decorators expect to receive a function as an argument, that is why we will have to build a function that takes those extra arguments and generate our decorator on the fly.
 In the example above tags, is our decorator generator.
 Debugging decorated functions At the end of the day decorators are just wrapping our functions, in case of debugging that can be problematic since the wrapper function does not carry the name, module and docstring of the original function.
 Based on the example above if we do:

     print (get_text.__name__)